jackmoore/jackmoore.github.io/colorbox-guide.md

 Users familiar with jQuery will be better served viewing source on the <a href='/colorbox/example1/'>demo page</a> and using that as a guide.

-ColorBox is a [jQuery](http://jquery.com) plugin, meaning that it extends the jQuery JavaScript library to include extra functionality.
+Colorbox is a [jQuery](http://jquery.com) plugin, meaning that it extends the jQuery JavaScript library to include extra functionality.
 In your HTML document, you must include the jQuery library's source before you include the source of any jQuery plugin.
-ColorBox has the additional requirement that you include its stylesheet in the `<head>` of your document before you include the source of the plugin.
+Colorbox has the additional requirement that you include its stylesheet in the `<head>` of your document before you include the source of the plugin.

 Here is an example HTML5 document with the required files: